cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 * If the last day of the month is between Friday and Sunday, uncoupling doesn't occur until the second hour of trading on the FOLLOWING Tuesday.
 * If the month ends any other day, the uncoupling occurs the second hour of the following day

 ## Time Frame Continuity

-* Particppants that are represented by the various time frames
+* Participants that are represented by the various time frames
-* Day Trading, Swing Trading, Scalping, Long Term Inveting
+* Day Trading, Swing Trading, Scalping, Long Term Investing
 * Can separate them by price and time (Universal Truths: High, Low, Open, Close)
 * We need time to pass in order to identify the groups.
 We prefer four separate openings
 * Any time the Monthly, Weekly, Daily and Hourly are all red, the algos are hitting the bids